CasualKelly/casuRAT/README.md

 "Told dad all about $CMDS!" - Message confirming that commands were ran and sent off to the server.

 The client should ideally run indefinitely, and is at a decently stable place now.

+# sqlite3 Database initialization
+#### python3 ./dbsetup.py

+Running the DB setup will create casuRAT.db in the directory it ran from, and create a single table tailored to ingesting commands.
+Without the table, server.py will most likely throw an error.

 # Server Usage
 #### python3 ./server.py [lhost] [lport]
  ##### lhost - Designate the listening IP address
  ##### lport - Designate the listening port

+Starting server.py will ask if you would like to query the database.
+This will display all entries.
+Pre-formatted options should come in the future.

-Starting the server will prompt the user with a couple input loops that will take client IP addresses, and desired commands to be ran.
+Starting the server will prompt the user with a couple input trees that will take client IP addresses, and desired commands to be ran.
 The server will continue to run until all commands have been retrieved before exiting.
 If an address connects to the server that is not authorized to retrieve commands, a string "refused" will be sent and the socket will go back into it's listening state.
 A current limitation includes only holding two IPs/queues.
 Another limitation is that the server listens in a blocking state, meaning only one connection can be serviced at a time.
-Wnsure that the waits on clients are staggered to not collide.
+Ensure that the waits on clients are staggered to not collide.

 The server will only exit once all command queues have been retrieved.
 Adding another queue requires restarting the script. ctrl+c while in listening mode should gracefully exit.